710Val/Number-guessing-game/README.md

 # Number-guessing-game
-A simples C# game where the user has to guess a number
+A simple C# game where the user has to guess a number